Quitting smoking isn’t a walk in the park for everyone. It helps to be prepared for what’s to come.

 It takes the average person eight quit attempts before quitting for good.
 So don’t feel discouraged if you have a slip up or fall back into smoking.
 The most important thing to learn is what triggered you to go back to smoking.

-3. Patches are cheaper with a prescription from a doctor
+3. Some stop smoking medications are cheaper with a PBS prescription from a doctor

-A visit to your GP when you are planning to quit can be very helpful as nicotine replacement patches are available on the PBS, making them cheaper for you to purchase.
+A visit to your GP when you are planning to quit can be very helpful.
+Nicotine replacement therapy (NRT) patches and prescribed stop smoking tablets are available on the PBS, making them cheaper for you to purchase.
 The means even more money in your pocket from quitting smoking!

 4. Not everyone gets withdrawal symptoms